Loading...

 We're also going to be creaming.

-And the action of creaming helps the sponges to rise because it gets a little bit of air trapped with the sugar and the butter.
+You can see here the mixture here, this is where the sugar and the butter has been creamed together until it's light and fluffy, and the action of creaming helps the sponges to rise because it gets a little bit of air trapped with the sugar in the butter.

-And you can do this by hand, or perhaps using a handheld electric whisk.
+And you can do this by hand or perhaps using a handheld electric whisk.

-Now, we always need to make sure, when we touch raw eggs, we wash our hands afterwards.
+Now, we always need to make sure when we touch raw eggs, we wash our hands afterwards.

-And again, the beaten egg helps the cake to rise, but also it provides structure to the sponge.
+And again, the beaten egg helps the cake to rise, but also provides structure to the sponge.

 And it's really important when we add the beaten egg, it's added a little at a time to prevent the mixture from curdling or splitting.